-We carry a wide range of pliers, and all are constructed from the highest quality drop forged steel with specially-designed grips for comfort and control.
-In addition to tightening and loosening fasteners, pliers are also used to grip or position metal elements as well as to cut and crimp.
-AFT proudly carries industrial quality pliers and plier sets manufactured by trusted brands including Milwaukee and Martin Tools.
-Find your perfect pair by filtering your search with the menus on the left.
+Pliers are versatile hand tools used for gripping, bending, cutting, and holding objects.
+AFT Fasteners carries a wide range of pliers, all constructed from the highest quality drop forged steel with specially-designed grips for comfort and control.
+AFT proudly carries industrial quality pliers and plier sets manufactured by trusted brands including Channellock, Crescent, Irwin, Klein Tools, Stanley and Martin Tools.

 There are various types of pliers available, each designed for specific tasks.
 Here are some of the most common types:

 - Slip-joint Pliers: These are the most basic and versatile pliers.
 They feature an adjustable pivot point, allowing the user to adjust the jaw size for different tasks.